Board Members and Meetings

 The names and resident addresses of all persons granted permission to speak to the Board shall be entered in the official minutes of the meeting.

-Groups wishing to make presentations to the Board shall designate one of their number as official spokesperson, though other members of the group may also speak with the Board’s permission.
+Groups wishing to make presentations to the Board shall designate one of their number as an official spokesperson, though other members of the group may also speak with the Board’s permission.

 Personnel Matters: No person shall present orally, or discuss at any meeting of the Board, complaints or charges against individual employees of the program unless the complainant has first discussed the matter with the superintendent and received his/her response in writing.
 Charges or complaints shall be presented to the Board and the employee in writing prior to the meeting and shall be signed by the person or persons making the charge or complaint.
 Unless the employee requests a public discussion, the Board shall hear the complaint in executive session in which the complainant and employee shall be included.
 Any action taken by the Board shall be taken in open session.